 Toni is a beekeeper and educator, not to mention someone with movie star presence.
 He promotes the awareness of bees, the important role they play in the food crops of this world and the importance of organic farming.
-When he is not migrating his colonies around the mountains and campos, he goes into schools, and with hands-on enthusiasm shares his love of beekeeping with Spain’s young.
+When he is not migrating his colonies around the mountains and campos, he goes into schools with hands-on enthusiasm to share his love of beekeeping with Spain’s young.

-About 45 years agoToni’s father Jose Luis used to be a teacher in El Maestrat.
+About 45 years agoToni’s father Jose Luis also was a teacher in El Maestrat not far from me.
 He lived in the same simple stone schoolhouse where he taught, without electricity or water.
 Many of the children who came to him walked 5 or more kilometres each way.
 They loved the open approach of Jose Luis who used to take them out into the campo and give them lessons they could apply to their every day mountain lives.
 It is clear that he passed this talent onto his son.

 An ex-pupil of Jose Luis’s introduced me to him and a small slice of his extended family.
 One Sunday they descended on my masia in a light swarm, scattering warmth, honey and goodwill: Jose Luis and his partner of 40 years, Antonia, Toni and Maria, and their two children.
 We had an impromptu meal, a good laugh, and then they left.
 I swear a swarm of bees followed Toni.